BU Historical Medicine Collection

 Modern archives (19th–20th centuries):

-These are managed by the Faculty and communicated to the library under the responsibility of the archivist of the University of Montpellier.
+These archives are managed by the Faculty and made available to the library under the supervision of the archivist at the University of Montpellier.

-Three inventories have been published (General Administration, Teaching, Posters), and can be found onlineon the page dedicated to the written and graphic heritage of the University of Montpellier.
+Three inventories have been published (General Administration, Education, Posters) and are available onlineon the page dedicated to the written and graphic heritage of the University of Montpellier.